solliancenet/microsoft-postgresql-developer-guide/11_02_AppModernization/11_01-Sample-Application-Intro.md

 ## Solution architecture

 This is the base application that will be evolved in the future sample scripts.
 This PaaS architecture is a couple of steps ahead of the Classic architecture.
 The Classic architecture is meant to be an example of an existing on-premises environment that might be migrated to the Azure cloud.
-If you have a new application, you most likely will start with the PaaS architecture depicted below.
+For a new application, start with the PaaS architecture depicted below.
 This is the easiest path for a user looking to understand the Azure basics.

 ![This image shows a sample architecture involving a PHP App Service instance and a Flexible Server instance.](media/sample-app-level-1-architecture.png "Basic Azure deployment architecture")